A lovely film by Fallon’s Angler of my friend Graham Vasey fishing on the River Tees.

 Keys at No.28

-An austere beauty, each stone block has a tale, many carved by Roman hands
+An austere beauty, each stone block tells a tale, many of them were carved by Roman hands

-The near-by Roman fort at Binchester was a convenient quarry for the Saxon masons; an intact Roman arch, it’s underside decorated with remnants of a medieval fresco
+Layers of time – the nearby Roman fort at Binchester became a convenient quarry for the Saxon masons; an intact Roman arch, its underside reveals traces of Medieval fresco

 The altar cross recycled, below it a beautiful Frosterley Marble Grave slab